 Fortunately, you don’t have to wave a white flag of surrender to get help.
 You can strengthen yourself as a mother and surround yourself with the support you need in a variety of ways:

 I think this is the most important way to feel supported as a parent.
 Building up meaningful relationships, online and off is the number one way that I’ve found relief when I was feeling overwhelmed.

 I can’t stress enough how important it is to seek out friends, like-minded mothers and mentors who can offer support in your parenting journey.
-I’ve been helped by friends offering to watch my kids so we can go on a date, who bring me coffee so we can chat when they know I’m down and who have helped Ian and I as we struggle at different parenting stages.
+I’ve been helped by friends offering to watch my kids so we can go on a date, who bring me coffee so we can chat when they know I’m down and who have helped my husband and I as we struggle at different parenting stages.

 I’m a researcher to the core, so when I need help, I try to soak up as much information as I can.
 While it can take a little while to wade through, I’ve found my favorite sources who offer intuitive, research-based advice that helps me approach my kiddos in a loving, more understanding way.